sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/listing-search-settings/index.md

 ---

 The search feature is enabled by default in all Sharetribe marketplaces.
-However, you can define the type of search to support depending on your user’s needs.
+You can define the type of search to support depending on your user’s needs.
 You can also add filtering options to your marketplace, this include general filter options and specific fields filters.

 ## Search type

 Sharetribe has two different search types or search functions, keyword and location search.
-You can enable either one from the Listing Search page of Console.
+You can enable one or combine them from the Listing Search page of Console.
 You can read more about these features and how they work in these
 articles: